ImagineCemeteries/ImagineCemeteries/240326_Manual/240917_c1_cliffnotes.md

 Go over to the spice section, stand in front of it and just take it all in.
 If it feels good to you, keep going!
 Just imagine yourself slowly walking down the aisles of each of the stores above.

 # Cemetaries and the Dark Cloud
-In reality, both the ghosts and the dark cloud are vulnerable to cemetaries.
 Earlier I taught you how to take chunks out of the dark cloud.
-The dark cloud is comprised of three components that we can sense:

-    1. The dark cloud's spiritual field
-        - This can be just as big as a cloud in the sky, this is what we are taking "chunks" out of.
-We sometimes refer to this as "spiritual smog".
-Before we discovered the Drave, eliminating the dark cloud was an endevour that took days, weeks, and even months.
-        - Typically, the dark cloud just catches you in its web and generally ignores you.
-        - Getting caught in the dark cloud's web leads to lethargy and irritation.
-I have speculated that spiritual smog could be the cause of depression.
-        - Its so big its impossible to escape.

-    2. The dark cloud's tentacle
-        - The dark cloud has an infinite number of appendages that can feel like tentacles or ropes attached to those they have captured.
-Generally these are attached to your head, right above the brain stem.
-It always seems to come from above, directly above your head.
-        - It is not permanently attached to you, quick motions such as side stepping or going for a jog will release you from its grasp, but the dark cloud is incessant and pervasive and will catch up to you when you stop.
-        - water hose

-    3. The dark cloud's nucleus
-        - I am not sure if this can be sensed by everyone, typically, the dark cloud just catches you in its web and generally ignores you.
-In my case, I was hell bent on destroying it, so during the last days it attacked me violently.
-        - To the best of my knowledge, after years of spiritual problems, the dark cloud can only cause chest pain.
-It does this by moving its tentacle from your head down into your chest and creating an energy that is close to a hot iron.
-The biggest threat that the dark cloud creates is lethargy and frustration, that you generally take out on your peers, friends and relatives.
-        - I can not emphasize enough that the dark cloud is both our biggest problem and our weakest enemy.
-The problem is that they are enourmous, and though I have been reffering to a singular dark cloud, there are many, which often have ropes or attachments in the same humans.
+It may take days or weeks, but if you are diligent you should be able to eradicate its spiritual field -- the cloud-like spiritual smog.

-Now that you've been to the drave, the dark cloud is "naked", it is only comprised of its nucleus and its tentacle.
+Assuming that you got this far, the dark cloud is "naked", it is only comprised of its nucleus and its tentacle.
 This is when the dark cloud becomes violent.
-You can expect chest pain

-# Where are we going with this?
-- you have to go to the cemetary to eliminate the core & tentacle of the dark cloud
+You may experience strange and painful sensations, especially when you are sitting still for extended periods.

+# Cemetaries and the Dark Cloud
+The thing about the Drava river is that it is almost instantaneous, as soon as you see it this cloud of nasty energy just drains off of you.
+The cemetary process is a little different and takes longer than just going for a dip, but it is neccessary for everyone whether you can travel internationally or not.

+In reality, both the ghosts and the dark cloud are vulnerable to cemetaries.

 This next step is for everyone, we can't all go to the Drave but you have another option to eliminate the dark cloud.
 Go to the last cemetary you remember, put your hands on a tree in the cemetary.
 The tree is IMPORTANT.
 Just being in a cemetary doesn't cut it.
 Then you need to stay there, for at least 20 mintutes but an hour if you can.

-The thing about the Drava river is that it is almost instantaneous, as soon as you see it this cloud of nasty energy just drains off of you.
-The cemetary process is a little different and takes longer than just going for a dip, but it is neccessary for everyone whether you can travel internationally or not.

 What I'm teaching you to do here is how to eliminate the dark cloud.
 If you spend a whole hour in the cemetary you should come out feeling better than you've felt in years, like a weight lifted off your shoulders.
 The end goal is to improve your well being so that you can stand with us and fight.
 The process feels like an emotional roller coaster, but if you've followed our instructions its already over.

 # problem
 Here's the test, if you trusted us when we told you to go to the cemetary, you can use that to check your emotions.
 Cemetaries are spiritual deadzones, and the dark cloud can't follow you in without being absorbed by the cemetary.
 So if you don't feel your best, go to the cemetary and let it all out there.
 We're betting that some of those feelings are being masterminded by the dark cloud.